The Subspace Flatness Conjecture and Faster Integer Programming: Implications of Theorem

-We restate Theorem~\ref{thm:CoveringRadiusKvsKminusK}, which yields a nearly tight relationship between the covering radii of $K$ and $K-K$.
+by the Rogers-Sheppard inequality (Lemma~\ref{lem:RSineq}) applied to $P := \Pi_W(K)$. \end{proof} We restate Theorem~\ref{thm:CoveringRadiusKvsKminusK}, which yields a nearly tight relationship between the covering radii of $K$ and $K-K$.
 We remark that it remains an open question whether the two quantities are equal up to a constant.

 \begin{theorem*}[Theorem~\ref{thm:CoveringRadiusKvsKminusK}] For any full rank lattice $\Lambda \subseteq \setR^n$ and any convex body $K \subseteq \setR^n$, one has \end{theorem*}